rouga/OpenGLCourseApp/README.md

 # OpenGLCourseApp

-Source code for "Computer Graphics with Modern OpenGL and C++" on Udemy
+Source code for "Computer Graphics with Modern OpenGL and C++" course on Udemy by Ben Cook